Syrinxes may be present at birth or develop later because of an injury or a tumor.

 Symptoms of a syrinx usually begin subtly between adolescence and about age 45.

-Syrinxes in the brain stem can cause vertigo, nystagmus (rapid movement of the eyes in one direction followed by a slower drift back to the original position), loss of sensation in the face (on one or both sides), loss of taste, difficulty speaking, hoarseness, and difficulty swallowing.
+Syrinxes in the brain stem (syringobulbia) can cause vertigo, nystagmus (rapid movement of the eyes in one direction followed by a slower drift back to the original position), loss of sensation in the face (on one or both sides), loss of taste, difficulty speaking, hoarseness, and difficulty swallowing.
 Muscles of the tongue may weaken and waste away.
+Syringobulbias are rare.

 Doctors may suspect a syrinx in a young child or teenager who has typical symptoms.